flexion-unity/HomeworldSDL-IRIX/IRIX/BUILD.md

 cd ../../HomeworldSDL_big
 ./convert_directory_to_big_file
 ```
 Note: this is untested.
-If it doesn't work, use linux to compile the bigfile.
+If this doesn't work, use linux to compile the bigfile.

 You should now have a `HomeworldSDL.big` file in the root of the repo.